Facilities

 3D Printer

-We utilizes advanced 3D printing technology to enhance patient care and treatment outcomes.
+We utilize advanced 3D printing technology to enhance patient care and treatment outcomes.
 This innovative approach allows for the precise customization of tools and phantoms, significantly improving the precision and effectiveness of radiation therapy.
 The 3D printer supports the creation of individualized devices that optimize the delivery of radiation doses for measurements.
 This technology not only advances clinical practices but also fosters research and development in personalized medical solutions, setting new standards in the field of radiation oncology.

 Computational Facilities